A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: A Signature-Based Implementation of k2l -Cast

 \subsection{Algorithm}

-The signature-based algorithm is described in Algorithm~\ref{alg:sb-klcast}.
+The signature-based algorithm is described in Alg.~\ref{alg:sb-klcast}.
 It uses an asymmetric cryptosystem to sign \imps and verify their authenticity.
 Every process has a public/private key pair.
-We suppose that the public keys are known by everyone and that each correct process is the only one to know its private key (while Byzantine processes can exchange their private keys).
-Each process also knows the mapping between process indexes and associated public keys, and each process can produce a unique valid signature for a given \imp, and check if a signature is valid.
+Public keys are known to everyone, but private keys are only known to their owner.
+(Byzantine processes may exchange their private keys.)
+Each process also knows the mapping between process indexes and associated public keys, and each process can produce a unique, valid signature for a given \imp, and check if a signature is valid.